kotulc/mndsite/docs/archive.md

 # mndsite — Implementation Plan

+> **Historical document.** This archive describes earlier plans and experiments, including local semantic tagging, `flatten` directory feeds, and per-page continuation feeds — all removed from mndsite.
+For the current mndmap/mndsite split and workflow, see [About](/about), [Content Pipeline](/features/content-pipeline), and `plan.md` in the repository root.

 Goal: go from a blank repo to a fully functional static site that renders the `examples/frww` content with preview and publish capabilities.
 Intelligence features (search, theming, logo) are deferred to later phases.